tarwn/lessthandot-hugo/blogs/content/posts/2011-11-03-ssis-interview-questions-answers.md

   <blockquote>
     <p>
-      I think the right way to ask this would be, “How would I implement logical...without finding myself in a field of weeds and red boxes?”<br /> The best method I've learned over the years for getting this job done is using the expression precedence constraint.
+      I think the right way to ask this would be, "How would I implement logical...without finding myself in a field of weeds and red boxes?"<br /> The best method I've learned over the years for getting this job done is using the expression precedence constraint.
 If you say that, you're golden.
 You can conditionally move to tasks and components based on an expression in the precedence constraint.
 This makes for some intelligence in how the resource you are consuming will make the package react or even, what other packages you will need to call in order to set the stage right for a stable ETL.
     </p>
   </blockquote>